-The facilities 19, 19A and MARIA reactor have appropriate valid licenses for operation, issued by the PAA President after assessment of safety of those facilities performed by regulatory inspectors on the basis of submitted safety documentation as well as inspections findings in the facilities.
-The licenses include operational limits and conditions.
-In-service inspection programmes are performed by the facilities' Operators and relevant reports are regularly submitted for review to the PAA's Nuclear Safety and Security Department.
+The facilities 19, 19 A and MARIA reactor have appropriate valid licences for operation, issued by the President of the National Atomic Energy Agency after assessment of safety of those facilities performed by regulatory inspectors on the basis of submitted safety documentation as well as inspections findings in the facilities.
+The licences include operational limits and conditions.
+In-service inspection programmes are performed by the facilities' Operators and relevant reports are regularly submitted for review to the PAA Department for Nuclear Safety.
 Engineering and technical support is provided if necessary.
 Operating experience is documented and reported to the PAA.
 Incidents are notified through established emergency channels.